Dehydrated & Dehydration

 - Dress cool.
 Wear loose fitting clothing and lightly colored — preferably made of cotton or a sweat-wicking material (designed to pull sweat away from your skin).
 Stay away from dark-colored clothing like black and dark blue — they soak up sunlight and heat.

-- Stay away from drinks that have caffeine, lots of sugar, or carbonation in them — like soda or tea.
+- Stay away from drinks have caffeine, lots of sugar, or carbonation in them — like soda or tea.

 - Most importantly, listen to your body.
 If you feel weak, dizzy, or thirsty, take a break in the shade, grab your water bottle, and tell a grown-up.